tahaerden/npm-workspace/projects/ngx-daily-gantt-chart/README.md

 1. Dynamic workhours for each day.
 2. Expandable child tasks.
 3. Multiple color-coded task statuses per task.
-4. Modern design with gradient colors.
+4. Modern design themes: Material and gradient.

-## TODO

-1. Add tooltips with additional info to the bars and statuses on timeline.
+5. Tooltips with additional info for the bars and statuses on timeline.
-2. Add more color themes.

 ## Installation